cubesort/claudia/README.md

 ## Features

-- Ask Clade about the current page.
+- Ask Claude about the current page.
 For example, ask it to summarize the current page or find specific information.
+- Your API key is stored locally and all communications happen between your computer and Anthropic API.
 - Page content is cached to save API costs.

 ## Installation